tom-draper/api-analytics/README.md

 ### 1. Generate an API key

-Head to https://apianalytics.dev/generate to generate your unique API key with a single click.
-This key is used to monitor your API server and should be stored privately.
-It's also required in order to view your API analytics dashboard and data.
+Head to [apianalytics.dev/generate](https://apianalytics.dev/generate) to generate your unique API key with a single click.
+This key is used to monitor your specific API and should be stored privately.
+It's also required in order to access your API analytics dashboard and data.

 ### 2. Add middleware to your API